 In 2013 Todd started painting and would often paint with his two young daughters.
 The girls would mix their own rich colors, paint for a while, and then lose interest.
 Instead of pouring the paint down the drain, Dad would pull out a piece of butcher paper and do his thing - the flower doodle.

 With the deft utilization of simple forms, he is able to create portraits, houses, scenics, full-figure nudes, vases on tables and abstracts.
 The repetitive rounded curves and flowing circles have a familiar sensuality that everyone, consciously or not, finds familiar and comforting.
-His paintings and street murals all share the same joyous iconographic doodles of his youth, thereby fulfilling his desire to bring a smile to everyone’s face, and a bit more joy into the world.
+His paintings and street murals all share the same joyous iconographic doodles of his youth, thereby fulfilling his desire to bring a bit more joy into the world.
 Todd is currently a resident of the famous Brewery Art Colony, the largest live/work artist compound in the country.

 I think that art exists to make us feel something.
 That’s why we’re all here.
 To experience stuff.
 Feel things.
 Express ourselves.
 Art acts as a spring board for that.
 I feel compelled to create, and try to paint every day, as I have had this feeling my whole life.
 I truly feel that it is my mission on the planet - to make beauty, spread joy.

 The flowers I paint are more than a flower.
 It is an emblem almost, a bit of a nod to the past for those of a certain age, a subtle reminder or memory of a free-spirited time in history, reworked and revamped to invoke a mood through what has become my signature lyrical style.
 I use a somewhat muted color palette, often leaning towards the unusual tones popularized in the 70s.
 Avocado green, burnt orange, mustard, teal, warm browns...I suppose it is somewhat a post-modern palette, yet it seems to go with any kind of décor in any location.